frankschmitt/ldap_search/README.md

 ![](https://img.shields.io/badge/Python-3.6-blue.svg)&nbsp;&nbsp;

 ldap_search is an LDAP query tool to enumerate Users, Groups, and Computers on a Windows Domains.
+It also has the ability to brute force / password spray users via LDAP.

 *Note:* ldap_search, although functional, is more of a PoC.
 Stay tuned for updates in functionality and formatting.